TheMuhammadAdnan/horilla_whitelable/SECURITY.md

 ## Security Best Practices

-For contributors to the Horilla project, we recommend the following security best practices:
+For contributors to theTeam Connectproject, we recommend the following security best practices:

 - **Code Review:** Perform thorough code reviews to identify and address security issues before they are merged into the project's codebase.
 - **Secure Dependencies:** Regularly update and monitor the project's dependencies for security vulnerabilities.
 Use trusted and well-maintained packages.